 An exploration of a theme from any area of the Theatre having contemporary relevance.
+Course may be repeated for credit up to three times provided a relevance.
 Course may be repeated for credit up to three times provided a different theme is selected each time.
-This course may be taught concurrently with TH 420
+This course may be taught concurrently with TH 430.